 Guidelines are designed for the express purpose of governing the activities in our cemeteries for the mutual protection and benefit of lot holders and the cemetery as a whole.
 They are not intended to be restraining or all inclusive, but rather to define an orderly plan of operation, care and permanent maintenance.

 A complete set of our guidelines are kept on file at the cemetery office and are available for your inspection during regular business hours.

 1. The purchaser of a crypt/niche/grave in the Cemetery does not acquire the property itself, but only the “Right of Burial”.

 2. No burial will be permitted in the Cemetery, or rights acquired by the purchaser, until such time that full payment has been received for the plot.

 3. The burial fee and memorialization charges are separate and distinct from the purchase of the “Right of Burial”.
 The burial fee must be paid in full prior to the interment.

-4. Burial spaces may be used for the burial of human remains only.
+4. Burial spaces may be used for the burial of human remains only (with an allowance for pets).
 A grave or crypt may have one full body or two cremated remains.
-If space permits, a family may purchase additional “Rights of Inurnment” for cremated remains.
+If space permits and at the discretion of the Cemetery, a family may purchase additional “Rights of Inurnment” for cremated remains.
 Normally a maximum of one full body and two cremated remains are permitted in a single crypt or grave.
 Only one inurnment can be placed in a single niche.